johnneijzen/John-Turtle-Programs/README.md

 John-Turtle-Programs
 ====================

-I will make turtle program and it just my hobbie so it all free of charge and soon i make website and put all program and people are allowed to modify my program if they like but they must put me in credit
+I will make turtle program and it just my hobbie so it all free of charge and soon i make website and put all program and people are allowed to help me and the allow to share the program so long as they put me as source and cardit
 Programs i`m making:

 John Strip Mining Turtle(100% done and working i`m just updating stuff if is needed)